-If you see or experience any form of harassment and abuse, be it verbal, physical, in person or online, a one-off or a repeated incident – remember: there is no shame, speak out!
+If you see or experience any form of harassment and abuse, be it verbal, physical, in person or online, a one-off or a repeated incident – remember: there is no shame, so speak out!

 How?
 Speak to the IOC Safeguarding Officer, who is there for you in the Youth Olympic Village at the Safe Sport booth.
-Or talk to anyone you trust in your entourage, or even your Athlete Role Model, Young Change-Maker or Chef de mission who can help you find the IOC Safeguarding Officer.
+Or talk to anyone you trust in your entourage, or even your Athlete Role Model, Young Change-Maker or Chef de Mission, who can help you find the IOC Safeguarding Officer.